availproject/avail-light/README.md

 For example, the code that decodes block headers in written in a way that would be quite annoying (though straight-forward) to modify if the format of a block header ever changes.
 However, we simply assume that the format of block headers will rarely, if ever, change.

 In particular, there is an assumption that the list of consensus algorithms is known in advance and will rarely change.
-Substrate-lite prefers the explicitness of code specific to every single consensus code, rather than giving the fake impression to the user that they can simply plug their own algorithm and expect it to work.
+Substrate-lite prefers the explicitness of code specific to every single consensus code, rather than giving the fake impression to the user that they can simply plug their own algorithm and expect everything to work.

 ## Fail fast